cjmartin/launchcalendar.org/_posts/2025-04-28-falcon-9-starlink-12-23.md

     url: 'https://www.youtube.com/embed/SHBl90AK0C4?si=xgngg7f2Y5lq2Mnj'
 images: []
 ---
-On April 27, 2025, SpaceX successfully launched a Falcon 9 rocket from Cape Canaveral's SLC-40, carrying 23 Starlink satellites, 13 of which are capable of direct-to-cell phone service.
-Liftoff occurred at 10:09 p.m.
-EDT (0209 UTC).
-The booster, on its 20th flight, landed on the 'Just Read the Instructions' droneship after launch, and deployment of the satellites was confirmed about an hour later.
-This was SpaceX’s 48th Falcon 9 mission of 2025.
-The launch continued the rapid deployment of Starlink v2-Mini satellites, further expanding the Starlink broadband constellation.
+On April 27, 2025, SpaceX launched its 250th Starlink mission, sending 23 Starlink broadband satellites—including 13 with direct-to-cell capability—into low Earth orbit using a Falcon 9 rocket from Cape Canaveral Space Force Station.
+The booster completed its 20th flight with a successful landing on the drone ship "Just Read the Instructions."
+This was SpaceX's 48th Falcon 9 launch of the year and the 31st dedicated to the Starlink constellation, further expanding the Starlink v2-Mini broadband network.